-Doctors consider removing George H.W.
-Bush's breathing tube
+George H.W.
+Bush, wife remain hospitalized in Houston

 President-elect Donald Trump and President Barack Obama have sent their well wishes, via Twitter and a news conference, respectively.
 Former President Bill Clinton also tweeted: “41 and Barbara — thinking about you both and sending wishes for a speedy recovery.
 Love, 42.”

-Former President George W. Bush offered thanks on Instagram Thursday for messages “of love and support for Mother and Dad.”
+The Bushes son, former President George W. Bush, offered thanks on Instagram Thursday for messages “of love and support for Mother and Dad.”

 “Your prayers are working: 41 and Mom are doing much better today and fighting on,” he said in his first public comments about their illnesses.

-Bush said he and former first lady Laura Bush “look forward to representing them” at Trump’s inauguration Friday in Washington “while they continue to recover in Houston.”
+He and his wife, former first lady Laura Bush, were at Trump’s inauguration on Friday.

 The Bushes were married Jan.
 6, 1945, and have had the longest marriage of any presidential couple in American history.
-At the time of their wedding, he was a young naval aviator.
-She had been a student at Smith College.

-After World War II, they moved to the Texas oil patch to seek their fortune and raise a family.
-It was there that George Bush began his political career, representing Houston for two terms in Congress in the late 1960s and early 1970s.

-George Herbert Walker Bush, born June 12, 1924, in Milton, Massachusetts, also served as CIA director and Ronald Reagan’s vice president.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.